wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 On the page for a particular service, you can:
 * Select the time and timezone in the task bar to customize the chart display.
 These selections are the same as for other dashboards.
 * Use the **Jump To** pulldown to select a dashboard section:
   - Select Overview to examine the RED metrics that are derived from all of the spans for the service.
+These metrics reflect the health of the service.
   - Select an individual component to examine metrics for just that component of the service.
 A component could be an instrumented framework (e.g., `Jersey`) or the runtime system (e.g., `JVM`).
 * Filter the metrics based on the cluster, shard, or source.
 * Select **Detailed View** or **Summarized View** to change the level of detail for charts.